SimonFindling/ui-lab/README.md

 a new version of the image is pushed by travis to docker hub the webhook is trigged.
 Read all steps first please!
 1. Prepare the server using the following [instructions](https://github.com/schickling/docker-hook#1-prepare-your-server)
+2. Maybe a `sudo apt-get install python python-pip` and `sudo pip install requests` will be necessary.
 <!--2.
 TODO remove: -->
 <!--Add a hook for each docker image `$ docker-hook -t <auth-token> -c <command>` where `<command>`-->
 <!--could be `sh ./deploy.sh` with the script-->